Many people consume much more sugar on a daily basis then they should, and in many cases, they consume more than they are aware of.

 “Our study found that Food and Drug Administration (FDA) approved drugs like varenicline, a prescription medication trading as Champix which treats nicotine addiction, can work the same way when it comes to sugar cravings,” Bartlett says.

-In the same way, exercise and difference cleanses could also naturally help you kick your sugar addiction.
+In the same way, exercise and different cleanses could also naturally help you kick your sugar addiction.
+Try diets like the whole30 diet to keep you away from sugar, your body will thank you!